clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/ister.rst

 Description
 ***********

-|CL| is a rolling release and produces on average 10 releases per week using the
+|CL| is a rolling release and produces an average of 10 releases per week using the
 ister tool.
 With each release we produce multiple :ref:`image types for different environments <image-types>` and use cases such as installers, Hyper-V, KVM, or VMWare.

-Each image has a JSON configuration file used by ister to generate the image.
-These JSON configuration files describe the image type, partitions, version, and which bundles will be preinstalled by default with the image.
-For each image type we produce, the corresponding JSON configuration file for the image is also published.
+Each image has a JSON configuration file that is used by ister to generate the image.
+These JSON configuration files describe the image type, partitions, version, and bundles that will be preinstalled by default with the image.
+For each image type we produce, the corresponding JSON configuration file for the image also is published.

 The :ref:`mixer<mixer>` tool also uses ister to build images for your custom mix.
 Like upstream images, a JSON configuration file is defined for the image, which ister uses to generate the image.
-Refer to the :ref:`mixer<mixer>` guide for instruction on using ister to build an image for a custom mix.
+Refer to the :ref:`mixer<mixer>` guide for instructions on using ister to build an image for a custom mix.

 Examples
 ********